Eating raw strawberries after exercise is beneficial for athletes, as they may:

 Certainly, raw strawberries after exercise are the easiest and healthiest way to consume them.

-On the contrary, athletes of bodybuilding should avoid frozen strawberries which are sweetened if they’re on cutting phase.
-They usually have too much added sugar and calories.
+On the contrary, bodybuilding athletes should avoid frozen strawberries, which are sweetened if they’re in the cutting phase.
+They usually have high amounts of added sugar and calories.

 Also, you could add strawberries to your favorite post-workout smoothie.
 They provide flavor and make it creamy.